emmajanedrews/base-template/_drafts/home-seller-seminar.md

 **Thousands of people have attended our seminars.** Whether you need tips on Staging, Pricing, Marketing, Negotiating or Overseeing Transactional Details, you will leave our seminar much more savvy than when you walked in!

-Today’s real estate market requires home sellers to employ countless marketing strategies to help protect their asset from the Home Selling Sharks. &nbsp;Learn why it is so important that your real estate consultant spends $$$$$, has an extensive marketing background and has creative marketing systems already in place.
+Today’s real estate market requires home sellers to employ countless marketing strategies to help protect their asset from the Home Selling Sharks. &nbsp;Learn why it is so important that your real estate consultant spends

+<script type="math/tex"></script>$, has an extensive marketing background and has creative marketing systems already in place.

 **All attendees will receive a 40 page Home Seller Handbook, a Seminar Graduate Certificate and a tee shirt that says “You Have Survived The Home Selling Shark Seminar.
 You’ll also have the opportunity to ask questions pertaining to your specific needs.**